rayhanrashed/rayhanrashed.github.io/index.md

 countries.
 In this paper, currently under review, we dig deeper into this issue based on our interview-based study in Dhaka, Bangladesh.
 We identify the contract models that facilitate the partnership between prospective Uber drivers without a car and car owners seeking to rent their cars for Uber, describe the tensions between these two parties, provide a nuanced cultural portrayal of their negotiation mechanisms, and highlight the reasons for which the driver or the owner leaves Uber.
-Our analysis reveals **how the local adoption of technology based sharing economy amplifies existing inequalities and disrupts the prevailing social dynamics.**
+Our analysis reveals **how the local adoption of technology based sharing economy amplifies existing inequalities and disrupts the prevailing social dynamics.**  [**CSCW 2021**][uber]

 <p>&nbsp;</p>